hillaryleah/hb-intro-final-project/README.md

 # User Flow

-Opening the Program: User will be presented with a main menu with the following options:
+Upon opening the Program, user will be presented with a main menu with the following options:

 	1) Computer chooses the number, player guesses
 	The player will have 6 attempts to guess the computer's number.
 Points earned by the player depends on the number of guesses made.
 Once a round is completed, the player will have the option to keep playing or switch to a different option for play.